-Epoxy is a popular chemical compound used in a variety of settings, thanks to its powerful properties as an adhesive, sealant, UV-resistant, abrasive, and scratch-resistant material.
-Often used as a protective coating, epoxy can be found on flooring, concrete, countertops, pipelines, equipment parts, and more.
-All three types of epoxy—pure epoxy resin, polyester resins, and epoxy acrylates—may contain additional chemicals, including curing agents, fillers, and dyes or pigments, depending on the use and setting.
+Epoxy is a popular chemical compound used in a variety of settings, thanks to its powerful properties as an adhesive, sealant, UV-resistant, and scratch-resistant material.
+Often used as a protective floor coating, epoxy can be found on industrial floors, concrete, countertops, pipelines, equipment parts, and more.
+All three types of epoxy—pure epoxy resin, polyester resins, and epoxy acrylates—may contain additional chemicals, including curing agents, fillers, dyes, or pigments, depending on the use and setting.

-Even though epoxy offers several advantages from a construction and industrial standpoint, it's not without its risks.
+Even though epoxy offers numerous advantages from a construction and industrial standpoint, it's not without its risks.
 Research suggests that epoxy contains chemicals that may increase the risk of long-term health problems, including infertility issues in both men and women.
-In the short-term, accidental contact, inhalation, or ingestion may lead to skin, eye, nose, throat, and lung irritation.
-A phenomenon known as epoxy sensitization—in which a person's immune system becomes increasingly sensitive to the chemicals in epoxy—could lead to allergic reactions, even in cases of very minimal exposure.

 For these reasons, it's imperative for any person handling epoxy to be familiar with important safety strategies, including, but not limited to, appropriate ventilation techniques and PPE use.
 When working with epoxy in a liquid form, International Enviroguard recommends our ChemSplash® 1 product line which includes chemical-splash coveralls, aprons, and sleeves.